DookTibs/cellmate/README.md

 * python cellmate.py -i <spreadsheetId> -n 'SheetName' -c 'A1' -f foo.txt -o store
 This will pull the value from a given Google Sheets cell and store it in foo.txt, along with a special header.
-This header contains the spreadsheetId/sheetName/cell
+This header contains the spreadsheetId/sheetName/cell.
+The header can also contain a "1" or "0" at the end to enable/disable upload to this destination.
+It can also include a tab-separated comment field at the end.

 * python cellmate.py -f foo.txt -o upload
-This will check foo.txt to see if it has the special header we expect.
-If so, it will figure out the right Google Sheets cell to talk to and attempt to upload the rest of the file contents into that cell.
+This will check foo.txt to see if it has the special header(s) we expect.
+If so, it will figure out the right Google Sheets cell on the appropriate sheet(s) to talk to and attempt to upload the rest of the file contents into that cell.

 * python cellmate.py -i <spreadsheetId> -n 'SheetName' -c 'A1' -o check